canonical/mlflow-operator/docs/how-to/deploy-kubeflow-mlflow-ck8s-aws.rst

 We assume that:

 * You have access to a Charmed Kubernetes cluster using ``kubectl``.
 If you don't have a cluster set up, you can follow `this guide <https://discourse.charmhub.io/t/create-a-charmed-kubernetes-cluster-for-use-with-an-mlops-platform-on-aws/11634>`_ to deploy one on AWS.
-* You have deployed charmed Kubeflow bundle.
-If you don't have here is `a guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ on how to do it.
+* You have deployed the Charmed Kubeflow bundle.
+If you don't have it, here is `a guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ on how to do it.
-* You have deployed charmed MLflow bundle.
-If you don't have here is a guide on how to do it: :ref:`deploy_mlflow_ck8s_label` .
+* You have deployed the Charmed MLflow bundle.
+If you don't have it, here is a guide on how to do it: :ref:`deploy_mlflow_ck8s_label` .

 Deploy resource dispatcher
 --------------------------

-Deploy resource dispatcher:
+Deploy the resource dispatcher:

 .. code-block:: bash